Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods: Discussion

 \section{Discussion}

-This work contributes to the state-of-the-art literature on the analysis of epidemic data, from a methodological/computational perspective, providing new tools, applicable to a wide class of problems that includes dependent data; and from an application perspective, providing innovative results on the analysis of influenza from multiple sources.
+This work is set in the Bayesian framework, which provides a natural setup for the problem, allowing the fusion of information coming from multiple sources and from prior knowledge.
+This paper contributes to the state-of-the-art literature on the analysis of epidemic data, from a methodological/computational perspective, providing new tools applicable to a wide class of problems that includes dependent data; and from an application perspective, providing innovative results on the analysis of influenza from multiple sources.